jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 Setting `magit-refresh-verbose` to true causes Magit to print some very useful output to your `*Messages*` buffer.
 This output shows how many seconds each step of `magit-status` takes.

-Here is the output for the large repo I'm spending most of my time in.
+Here is the output for the large repo that caused me to look into this.

 ```
 Refreshing buffer ‘magit: example-repo’...